 According to the ZUOV Catalogue of Professional Development Programs, the total number of accredited programs aimed at developing digital competencies of teachers is 188.
 Out of this number, 139 accredited programs were held, i.e. a total of 1267 trainings within those 139 education programs.
-Until the end of 2020, these programs were attended by 28,570 teachers, non-teaching specialists, and ragogy assistants and teaching assistants from preschool institutions, as well as from primary, secondary, secondary vocational schools, art schools, and grammar schools.
-85 were organized in person, while 54 seminars were held online.
-Most seminars are organized to boost digital competencies36 P1 (154), where the offer for developing basic skills and mastering many programs and applications is very diverse.
+Until the end of 2020, these programs were attended by 28,570 teachers, non-teaching specialists, andragogy assistants and teaching assistants from preschool institutions, as well as from primary, secondary, secondary vocational schools, art schools, and grammar schools; 85 were organized in person, while 54 seminars were held online.
+Most seminars are organized to boost digital competencies35 P1 (154), where the offer for developing basic skills and mastering many programs and applications is very diverse.
 Then, in a much smaller number for P3 (25), P4 (7) and the least for the competencies P2, related to work with children from vulnerable groups and children with disabilities, where only one seminar was held related to boosting digital competencies or using technology in teaching.
 Only five implemented programs were related to the protection of children from digital violence and security, two to critical reading and the development of language culture, and one in which digital competencies are developed indirectly through motivation and inclusion of children in the learning process.
-Among the seminars for the more specific field of raising digital competencies of teachers and students - P1, the largest number of programs was focused on the development of specific competencies37 relating to teaching and learning - K2 (66), then on competencies for the specific professional field - K1 (34), competencies for communication and cooperation K4 (17) and the least for the development of competencies to support the development of child's and student's personality - K3 (3).
-92 implemented programs had some form of evaluation, such as knowledge testing,
+Among the seminars for the more specific field of raising digital competencies of teachers and students - P1, the largest number of programs was focused on the development of specific competencies36 relating to teaching and learning - K2 (66), then on competencies for the specific professional field - K1 (34), competencies for communication and cooperation K4 (17) and the least for the development of competencies to support the development of child's and student's personality - K3 (3).
+Some form of evaluation, such as knowledge testing, competitions, discussions, systematization and evaluation, in a narrow sense, was evident in 92 implemented programs, while 47 did not have any.